-Required Performances: You are required to see at least ONE SoTD Dance performance, Dance 2022 OR the BFA Showcase, and ONE other live dance performance (either SoTD or elsewhere).
-Dance Area works-in-progress showings ("Unshowings") are required for Dance Majors.
-Dates are listed below.
+Required Performances: As Dance Majors you are required to see both SoTD Dance performances this semester, the BFA Showcase and Agbedidi, as well as the Dance Area works-in-progress showings ("Unshowings").
+Proof of attendance is required.
+More details in course assignments and important dates sections.

 Canvas: This course is set up on Canvas (e-learning).
 All students must have access to Canvas on a regular basis to successfully complete the course.
-Assignments will be due via Canvas submission, as well as in person/on zoom (choreographic studies).
-Course schedule and timeline will be posted on Canvas.
+Assignments will be due via Canvas submission, as well as in person.
+Class announcements, course schedule and timeline will also be posted on Canvas.
 For help with Canvas, contact the UF Computing Help Desk at 352-392-4357 or via e-mail at helpdesk@ufl.edu.

-CONTEMPORARY DANCE PRACTICES 2/DAA 2105 COURSE CATALOGUE DESCRIPTION:
+CONTEMPORARY DANCE PRACTICES 1/DAA 2104 COURSE CATALOGUE DESCRIPTION:

-Credits: 2; can be repeated with change in content up to 8 credits.
-Prerequisite: DAA2104 or Dance Major or Minor.
-Experience in contemporary approaches to dance technique, readings, observations and movement exploration.
+Credits: 2; Experience in contemporary approaches to dance technique, readings, observations and movement exploration.
+Prerequisite: DAA1000 or audition.